amirrouh/cardiovision/README.md

 - Only one windows: Install WSL2: https://docs.microsoft.com/en-us/windows/wsl/install

 ## Preparing data for training and prediction
-replace "/home/amir/projects/data" in line 3 of "installing Cardiovision" section with the folder where\
-data (for training or prediction) exist.

 data directory structure should be similar to the followings where "images" directory contains the nrrd\
 files of the raw images and "labels" directory contains the nrrd files of the segmented images.
 Both\
 images and labels nrrd files should have at least one numeric character to show relation between each\